yokozawa0701/freee-sign-ruby/README.md

 ## Code of Conduct

-Everyone interacting in the NinjaSign::Ruby project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/freee-sign-ruby/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the FreeeSign::Ruby project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/freee-sign-ruby/blob/master/CODE_OF_CONDUCT.md).